-If you’ve found an urgent opportunity to do good.
+If you’ve found a time-sensitive opportunity to do good.
 In that case, it might be better to delay going to college to do good right away.
 For instance, if you have a startup project that’s taking off.

 However, in most cases, if you think you’ve found something better than going to college, it’s best to start college, do the project on the side, then leave if it takes off (and ideally retain the option to return).
-This is what famous drop-outs like Bill Gates did.
+This is what many famous dropouts like Bill Gates did.

 Which type of university should you go to?

-One famous study in the US found that students who were accepted to an “elite” university but turned it down, went on to earn just as much.
-This suggests that elite universities are selecting more talented people, but not actually helping them be more successful (with the exception of low-income students, who did earn more).1
+One famous study in the US found that students who were accepted to an ‘elite’ university but turned it down, went on to earn just as much.
+This suggests that elite universities are selecting more talented people, but not actually helping them be more successful (with the exception of low-income students, who did earn more).

 It could be that the benefits of elite universities are mainly offset by other costs, such as an increased chance of burning out.
 Or perhaps talented students at non-elite universities get more attention from professors.
 Given that elite universities also cost more, the choice is not obvious.